k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/07_Operations.md

 ## “Operations” Tab:

-The Operations tab allows the Admin to add an automated Activity that should be executed to perform the Task.
+The Operations tab allows the Admin to add an automated Activity to be executed to perform the Task.

 The user selects an Operation from the operation dropdown list.
-As a result, the list of parameters that should be defined for the selected Operation are dynamically presented in the “inputs” section of the tab.
+As a result, the list of parameters to be defined for the selected Operation is dynamically presented in the “inputs” section of the tab.
 Some operations may not need any parameters.

-As an example, for a Task that should execute the Operation “SendMail” the system expects the parameters “Message”, “Subject” and “to” to be configured.
+As an example, for a Task that should execute the Operation “SendMail” the system expects the parameters “Message”, “Subject” and “to” as configured items.

  ![image](/articles/DPM/images/Figure_17_Task_configuration_Operation_tab.png)

-Configuring operation’s parameters:
+<b>Configuring Parameters for an Operation</b>
-When an operation requires the configuration of one or more parameters, the value of those parameters can be defined in several different ways.
-Each parameter can be one of the following types:
+<p>When an operation requires the configuration of one or more parameters, the value of those parameters can be defined in several different ways.
+Each parameter can be one of the following types:</p>

 - Value
 - Link